Josh Hamilton: 2009

+Hamilton endured an injury-plagued season in 2009.

 In spring training, Hamilton led all players in RBIs, with 27, and total bases, with 59, in 81 at-bats.
 He hit a 460 ft home run into the right field home run porch off Angels reliever Shane Loux in the bottom of the eighth inning on May 15 in Arlington.
 Then, in the same series against the Angels, Hamilton leaped at the wall in center field and slammed into it, robbing Howie Kendrick of a possible home run.

-Hamilton spent a portion of 2009 on the disabled list, with a bruised rib cage and an abdominal strain.
-After visiting doctors in Philadelphia on June 8, 2009, they found a slight abdominal tear, and he underwent a successful surgical operation to repair it the next day.
-He was expected to be out 4–6 weeks.
+In June 2009, Hamilton went on the disabled list with an abdominal strain caused by the May wall collision.
+On June 9, Hamilton underwent a successful surgical procedure to repair the tear.
+He was expected to be out for four to six weeks.

-Though injured, he was selected by fan voting to play in the 2009 All-Star game, where he was joined by teammates Michael Young and Nelson Cruz.
-Hamilton finished batting .268 with 10 home runs and 54 RBIs in 2009.
+Though injured, Hamilton was selected by fan voting to play in the 2009 All-Star game.

-A story that brought some controversy emerged when it was revealed Hamilton had gotten drunk in an Arizona bar earlier in the year.
-Hamilton subsequently apologized about the lapse.
+In August 2009, Hamilton acknowledged that he had become intoxicated at an Arizona bar in January and had been photographed "in lurid poses" with women other than his wife.
+Hamilton apologized for his behavior.

+Hamilton batted .268 with 10 home runs and 54 RBIs in 2009.